I spent 16 years working in retail loss prevention, and I am Wicklander-Zulawski-certified to interview dishonest retail employees.

-Dishonest employees exist in every industry and businesses have methods procedures in place to deal with employee theft.
-Since my background is in retail loss prevention, this article will pertain only to dishonest retail employees.
+Dishonest employees exist in every industry, and businesses have procedures in place to deal with employee theft.
+Since my background is in retail Loss Prevention (LP), this article will pertain only to dishonest retail employees.

 1. Loss Prevention spends more time watching employees than customers.